 Expanded Polystyrene (EPS), is the generic industry name for a white rigid material made by expanding polystyrene beads with steam and bonding the beads together under pressure in a block or shape mold.
 EPS is used in the construction industry for insulation and void fill.
 It is also used in a variety of packaging applications including coolers, wine shippers, molded end caps and corners.
 It can be cut into an unlimited variety of shapes.

 The same properties that make polystyrene an excellent packaging material – its light weight, low cost and strength – make it difficult to recycle.
 The cost of trucking polystyrene to a recycling plant is cost-prohibitive and it has low scrap value.
 Because styrofoam food containers are usually contaminated, they require cleaning before they can be processed for recycling, another factor which makes recycling generally infeasible.

-STYROFOAM PRODUCTS, MOST OFTEN USED AS PACKING MATERIAL, ARE NOT RECYCLABLE IN NORTHERN ILLINOIS!
-Styrofoam may be disposed of in the regular trash collection or taken to one of the location below:
+STYROFOAM PRODUCTS, MOST OFTEN USED AS PACKING MATERIAL, may be disposed of in the regular trash collection in Rockford and other cities served by Rock River Disposal, or taken to one of the locations below:

 City of Highland Park

 Highland Park, IL